How to Structure a Speech

 It’s a bit like going on a journey.
 Which is the best route?
 What is the best mode of transport?
 When’s the best time to travel?

-It’s the difference between a smooth journey and a chaotic one.
-For the speaker and even more so for the audience.
+It’s the difference between a smooth journey and a chaotic one for the speaker and even more so for the audience.

 Structural Speech Aids

-For a start, your presentation will be easier for the audience to follow if you use simple language – not lots of obscure words.
+Your presentation will be easier for the audience to follow if you use simple language – not lots of obscure words.

 You should also avoid too much mind-numbing detail.